miah0x41/crunchy-pg-tsdb-community/README.md

           shared_preload_libraries: timescaledb
 ```

-Connect to the cluster and using a `SUPERUSER` and confirm the library was loaded:
+Connect to the cluster using a `SUPERUSER` and confirm the library was loaded:

 ```sql
 -- Show libraries